oddnetworks/example-single-process/README.md

 By default we use the `nasa` seed function provided by the [@oddnetworks/oddworks-example-data](https://www.npmjs.com/package/@oddnetworks/oddworks-example-data) package.

+The default data includes one channel named `nasa` and three platforms with ids of `apple-ios`, `apple-tv`, and `roku`.
+In order to generate an access token for the sample data, you can use the [oddworks-cli](https://www.npmjs.com/package/@oddnetworks/oddworks-cli) like so:

+		$ oddworks generate-token -c nasa -p apple-ios -j {your-jwt-secret}

+If you did not explicitly set the `JWT_SECRET` environment varaible, it will default to the value `secret`.
+If you deployed using the Heroku auto-deploy, this environment variable was auto-generated for you and can be found by running the following:

+		$ heroku config -a your-heroku-app-name | grep JWT_SECRET

-__You do not need to override this, but if you want to:__
+__You do not need to override example data, but if you want to:__

 The configuration file relies on example data and a seed script to get running.
 For examples of how to set this up yourself, and override the seed script using the `DATA_DIR` environment variable, please check out the [oddworks-example-data](https://github.com/oddnetworks/oddworks-example-data) repo.
 There you will find a [README for the nasa example data](https://github.com/oddnetworks/oddworks-example-data/tree/master/nasa).

-You can clone the `oddworks-example-data` repo, or if you want to start working with the seed script within this project you can use the [oddworks-cli](https://www.npmjs.com/package/@oddnetworks/oddworks-cli) and run `oddworks fetch-data`.
+You can clone the `oddworks-example-data` repo, or if you want to start working with the seed script within this project you can use the [oddworks-cli](https://www.npmjs.com/package/@oddnetworks/oddworks-cli) and run:

+		$ oddworks fetch-data